 I first heard of Drug Abuse Resistance Education when my daughter, Annie, was in fifth grade.
 She came home from school one day announcing, “Mom, you’ll be glad to know that I now know everything there is to know about drugs.”
 I tried not to panic, took a deep breath, and calmly asked how she knew so much about drugs.

 “I am a graduate of the D.A.R.E. program!”

 I asked what she had learned.
 Annie proceeded to draw a large circle on the chalkboard in our kitchen.
 “This, Mom, is a brain.”
 She then filled the “brain” with little circles that represented “brain cells.”
 Finally Annie took the eraser, erased half of the big circle, and told me, “When a person smokes marijuana, half of their brain cells are erased forever.”
 I gulped and then tried to figure out what to do about the gross misinformation I had just heard from my daughter.

-That discussion occurred nearly twenty years ago, but little has changed about drug education in general and D.A.R.E. in particular.
-For the past two decades, federally funded school-based drug prevention education programs have carried a singular message.
+That discussion occurred nearly twenty years ago.
+But little has changed about drug education in general and D.A.R.E. in particular.
+For the past two decades, federally funded school-based drug prevention education programs have carried a single message.
 In content it’s “drugs are bad” and in message it’s “just say no.” And D.A.R.E. has been by far the most popular program.
 It reaches 80% of American school districts.

 DARE is Ineffective

 Half of all American teenagers try illegal drugs and 75% drink by the time they graduate from high school.
 So obviously teenagers are not heeding our admonitions to abstain.